 In years past, retirees relied on defined benefit plans, commonly referred to as pensions, sponsored by large companies to provide supplemental income.
 Over the past 30 years, however, defined contribution plans have become more common than defined benefit plans.
 In fact, according to the Bureau of Labor Statistics, 64% of private industry workers had access to defined contribution retirement plans through their employer in 2019 while only 16% of private industry workers had access to defined benefit retirement plans.1

 Retirement plans can be complicated and expensive to administer.
 Selecting the best plan for your organization involves a thorough consideration of a company’s goals and objectives.

-Learn the key differences by reading our insight article.
+Learn the key differences by reading our white paper.

 Learn about the importance of regularly benchmarking your company’s 401(k) plan and what steps you should take.

 Repaying student loans is a win, but employees are missing out on contributing to their retirement and employer matching contributions.

 A new comparability plan is a qualified defined contribution profit-sharing plan that’s age weighted and common among small businesses.